 While building any machine learning model, the first thing that comes to our mind is how we can build an accurate & 'good fit' model and what the challenges are that will come during the entire procedure.
-Precision and Recall are the two most important but confusing concepts in Machine Learning.
-Precision and recall are performance metrics used for pattern recognition and classification in machine learning.
+Precision and Recall are the two most important but confusing concepts in recognition and classification in machine learning.
 These concepts are essential to build a perfect machine learning model which gives more precise and accurate results.
 Some of the models in machine learning require more precision and some model requires more recall.
 So, it is important to know the balance between Precision and recall or, simply, precision-recall trade-off.